 - In winter, wearing hats interferes with scalp breathing.
 It leads to sweating and increased sebum production.
 Moreover, if you do not wash your hair in time, then seborrhea may develop.

 - When you change your diet towards eating more fatty and salty, heavy foods, it affects the skin’s condition.
 And the head as well!
 Her sebaceous glands can strengthen their work, and if so, the hair will become more oily.

 - The frequency of cleaning can also rely on whether you are keeping your hair tucked up or loose.
 And even on what styling you do and how often, how much you do hairstyles.

 How often should I shampoo my hair?

 The optimal frequency of cleaning your hair may vary from person to person.
-It depends on where you live, gender, and age.
+It depends on where you live, gender, age, and it may even depend on the hair products that you use.
 However, first of all, how quickly the strands become dirty is determined by your sebaceous gland work’s characteristics.

 The production of sebum is a normal process that protects the hair from drying out.
 However, you shouldn't leave the strands greasy and dirty.
 Otherwise, a favorable environment for various bacterial and fungal infections appears on the head.

 Sebum is recognized to save hair.
 The shampoo washes it off, making the curls dry.
 Cleaning your head every day can make your hair thin and breakable.
 Shampoos contain harsh detergents that can irritate the head.
 It happens that you cannot do without daily cleaning.
 It is rather to use natural shampoos in such cases, do not forget to use balms and other means to strengthen the curls.
 It will prevent the hair from starting too fragile.

 Therefore, the question “how often should I shampoo my hair” is not as stupid as it might seem at first glance.